ebergstedt/CruDapper/README.md

 # CruDapper
-Dapper extension with CRUD functionality (and some more)
+Dapper extension with CRUD functionality (and some more).

 Based on **Dapper** https://github.com/StackExchange/dapper-dot-net

+Use **CruDapper** if you are tired of writing boilerplate for Dapper, and you are missing some key features from the other existing CRUD libraries for Dapper, such as async, retries, composite primary keys.
+Read below to find out more.

 # Features